Ultimate Guide to Making Geranium Oil

 Step 6 - For 4 to 6 Weeks Give a Little Shake Each Day

-Now every couple of days you'll give the jar little shake or swirl each day.
+Now every couple of days you'll give the geranium in the jar little shake or swirl each day.
 Nothing much, just enough to move the contents around.
 You will do this for 4 to 6 weeks.

 Step 6a - Stir the Contents